Estate Tax Planning Trusts: A Comprehensive Guide

 Results:

-• Depreciation: $634,893 in tax savings, or 90% of the initial purchase amount.
-(About 63% of this depreciation credit is available in year 1, and the remainder will be spread over the following 5 years, as you can see in the next table)
+• State Level Depreciation: $158,004 in tax savings, or 26.3% of the purchase amount.
+(Up to 20% of this depreciation credit is available in year 1, and the remainder will be spread over the following five years; state depreciation saving calculations are based on highest state marginal tax rate of 13.3%.)

 Year-by-Year Tax Savings:

-Below, you can see the year-by-year tax savings from tax credits and Federal and State depreciation for Mike and Mary taking into account her particular situation.
-You can also play with our online calculator to customize it with your own numbers and see your potential savings here
+Below, you can see the year-by-year tax savings from tax credits and Federal and State depreciation for Mike and Mary taking into account their particular situation.

-What if Mike and Mary chose not to start a solar business?
+What if Mike and Mary chose not to take part in flip partnership project?

 This is, of course, a common question: How would they do if they simply paid their taxes and invested the remaining money?
-This is a pretty simple comparison as if the family doesn’t put $700,000 in the solar project, they would owe more than that in taxes and be sending $700,000 to the IRS.
+This is a pretty simple comparison as if the family doesn’t put $600,000 into the solar project, they would owe more than that in taxes.
+Given that their income is $3,000,000.

 Situation Overview: